overlay

 29 Jul 2025

-AI Just Took Over Your Social Media Calendar: 5 Tools You Need in 2025
+AI Just Took Over Your Social Media Calendar: 5 AI Social Media Tools You Need in 2025

-Here are five of the most useful and beginner-friendly AI tools for automating your social media in 2025.
+Here are five of the most useful and beginner-friendly AI social media tools for automating your social media in 2025.

 Buffer has been around for a long time, gaining popularity from its clean interface and reliable scheduling.
 But what makes it worthy of mention here for 2025 is the presence of an AI assistant that generates post ideas and captions within the platform itself.